 Mayor Cynthia Moran

-Cynthia Moran was first elected to the Chino Hills City Council in November of 2012.
-She was re-elected in 2016 and 2020.
-She served as Mayor in 2015 and 2019.
+Cynthia Moran was first elected to the Chino Hills City Council in November 2012 and re-elected in 2016 and 2020.
+She is currently serving her third term as Mayor, having served previously as Mayor in 2015 and 2019.
 She is an active volunteer in the community and currently serves as Vice Chair of the Chino Hills Community Foundation.

 Current Term of Office